 The Veil Nebula is so large that, in addition to its brighter regions — NGC 6960, NGC 6992, NGC 6995, and NGC 6979 – the fainter extensions were also assigned catalogue designations.
 NGC 6974 is an extension of NGC 6979, the nebula’s northern part, while IC 1340 is an extension of NGC 6995.

-The wispy, intertwined structure of the nebula is a result of vast amounts of energy released as the debris from the supernova explosion moves at high speeds through the area, creating shock fronts.
+The wispy, intertwined structure of the nebula is a result of vast amounts of energy released as the debris from the supernova moves at high speeds through the area, creating shock fronts.
 The debris moves at about 600,000 kilometres per hour and heats the surrounding gas to millions of degrees.
 As the material cools, it creates the coloured glows.

 The Veil Nebula is comprised of portions of the Cygnus Loop (SNR G074.0-08.6, Sharpless 103) that can be seen in visible light images.
 The other parts of the Cygnus Loop, which do not emit in visible light, can be seen in infrared, X-ray, and radio images.

-At the time of the explosion, the supernova was likely as bright as a crescent Moon.
+The supernova was likely as bright as a crescent Moon.
 The remnant has faded since and can now only be seen in a telescope.

 The Cygnus Loop is a known source of soft X-rays.
 The X-ray source Cygnus X-5 coincides with the supernova remnant.